shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 Consider a convexified step, where the convexified functions are almost an exact representation of the actual non-convex functions.
 In such a scenario, we could potentially take a large step while minimizing $\x$.
 Let's say that in this situation a trust region size of $s = 1$ can get us to a new value of $\x$ that also minimizes the original non-convex problem.
 Compared to us using a smaller $s$ (Like around $1\e{-2}$, $1\e{-3}$), we could get to a similar $\x$ with much fewer iterations.

 Dynamically varying the trust region size helps us get the best of both worlds.
-We can start of using a small trust region size and can progressively increase the size depending on how confident we are with the current convexified approximation.
+We can start with using a small trust region size and can progressively increase the size depending on how confident we are with the current convexified approximation.
 If we think that the convexified approximation is an accurate representation of the original problem around a larger region of $\x$, we can increase the trust region size and vice versa.

 How do we know if the current problem approximation is a good one?
 We can use the new optimized value of $\x$ from the convexified problem and check how much it improves the original cost function as compared to the convexified cost function.